message/iata/EC.md

 - passengers with a positive COVID-19 RT-PCR test result issued at least 1 month before departure and a medical certificate stating that they are not contagious.
 3. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 - This does not apply to:
+- nationals of Ecuador who left Ecuador before 1 December 2021 and are not fully vaccinated;
 - passengers younger than 16 years;
-- passengers with a positive COVID-19 RT-PCR test issued at most 6 months before departure and a medical certificate stating that they could not be vaccinated due to having had COVID-19.
+- passengers with a positive COVID-19 RT-PCR test issued at most 6 months before departure and a medical certificate stating that they could not be vaccinated due to having had COVID-19;
+- passengers with a medical certificate of contraindication who cannot be vaccinated.
 4. A completed "Declaracion de salud del viajero" must be presented upon arrival.
 The form can be found at <a href="https://tinyurl.com/ycbahwjv">https://tinyurl.com/ycbahwjv</a>
 5. Passengers are subject to medical screening.
 6. Passengers could be subject to a COVID-19 antigen test upon arrival.